danielbogdanov/articles/homelab_tailscale_article.md

 Like many homelab enthusiasts, I found myself in that familiar predicament: I had a beautiful Kubernetes cluster humming away at home, but with my planned campervan trip around the breathtaking Rhodope Mountains approaching, I needed a way to stay connected to my digital kingdom.

-Picture this: me, parked somewhere spectacular in the Bulgarian wilderness, surrounded by ancient peaks and pristine nature, following along with Misha's Homelab Tutorials – that man's voice is basically the Morgan Freeman of the homelab world.
+Picture this: me, parked somewhere spectacular in the Bulgarian wilderness, surrounded by ancient peaks and pristine nature, following along with Misha's Homelab Tutorials – that man's voice is basically the Morgan Freeman of the DevOps world.
 I could already imagine his heavenly narration guiding me through some complex Kubernetes deployment while I'm literally surrounded by some of the most beautiful mountains in Europe.
 But there was one tiny problem: accessing my homelab from a van in the middle of nowhere felt about as realistic as getting my cat to contribute to my electricity bill.

 Enter my trusty Raspberry Pi 3, which had been collecting dust like a forgotten Tamagotchi.
 Time to put this little guy to work as my personal gateway to homelab nirvana.